eliasleb/pynoza/README.md

    t = np.linspace(0, T, dt)
    h = np.cos(2 * np.pi * f * t)
    ````

-   In the latter case, it is up you to ensure that the sampling time `dt` is small enough to compute the highest order
+   In the latter case, it is up to you to ensure that the sampling time `dt` is small enough to compute the highest-order
    derivative.
-We use `np.gradient` to compute the derivative, see the relevant numpy documentation.
+We use `np.gradient` to compute the derivative; see the relevant numpy documentation.

 5. Create a `pynoza.Solution` object with the given medium light speed (in natural units) and given multipole expansion order.

 6. Run the `recurse` method to initialize the Green’s function approximation (this gets slower for high orders),
    and the `set_moments` method to pass the current and charge moments that you computed above.

-7. Run the `compute_e_field` method to compute the electric field from the Green’s functions approximation and the
-   charge and current moments.
-Under the hood, this method will integrate and differentiate the time-dependent function
-   to the needed order.
+7. Run the `compute_e_field` method to compute the electric field (or `compute_b_field` for the magnetic field) from Green’s functions approximations and the current moments.
+Under the hood, this method will integrate and differentiate the time-dependent function to the needed order.

 ### Complete example
-See `tests/simple_example.py`
+See `tests/test_simple_example.py`.